 A rare visitor is Dr. Alan Whint, a geologist.
 In this role is Ray Barrett, better known at the time as Dr. Don Nolan in the popular medical drama series Emergency-Ward 10.
 Whint is the opposite of Duncan.
 He's a thinking man and he doesn't underrate the Marts.
 He treats Lellie the way she should be treated and teaches her the true meaning of freedom.
 Lellie, naturally becomes the sparking point of conflict between the two men, which results in Duncan arranging for Alan to have an ‘accident’ on a routine flight.
 When Lellie doesn’t mention Alan’s disappearance Duncan thinks he has got away with murder and that she is too dumb to realise what has happened, but it is Lellie who produces the final surprise.

-directed by Charles Jarrott and designed by James Goddard, no longer survives
+The story was directed by Charles Jarrott and designed by James Goddard.
+Leonard White was the producer.

 This was the first time ITV had dramatised a story by British science fiction novelist John Wyndham, famous as author of such thrillers as The Day of the Triffids, The Midwich Cuckoos (adapted for the cinema as Village of the Damned) and The Kraken Wakes.